PatrikFehrenbach/practical-bug-bounty-content/README.md

-# ** 🚀 Welcome to the Practical Bug Bounty Content Repository!**
+# 🚀 Welcome to the Practical Bug Bounty Content Repository! 🐞

-Welcome to the Practical Bug Bounty Content repository, your ultimate destination for mastering the art of ethical hacking and bug bounty hunting! 🎉 This repository is not just a place for learning; it's a vibrant community of curious minds, security enthusiasts, and future cybersecurity superheroes! 🦸‍♂️🦸‍♀️
+This repository is meticulously crafted to serve as a home for structured content tailored for the course.
+With a carefully organized hierarchical folder structure, it ensures effortless navigation, accessibility, and seamless contribution.
+Dive in and explore the bounty of knowledge awaiting you! 📚✨

-# ** Practical Bug Bounty Course Content 🎓**
+# Practical Bug Bounty Course Content 🎓

 **Module 1: Basics 🕵️‍♂️**
 - **Submodule: Writing a Report 📝**